Cloudxtreme/DDPS-db2dps/src/ddps-src/README.md

    - **-V**: print version information and exit
    - **-v**: verbose and run in foreground
    - **-d**: demonise
    - **-s** _seconds_: sleep time between database scan.
-The default is 20 seconds.
+Default is 20 seconds.

 ## Description

 The _initial configuration_ is kept in a _ini style_ configuration file.
 The
-information includes:
+information includes

   - credentials for accessing the database
   - most / all used sql statements
   - path to directory for _rules uploaded by fastnetmon_ and directory where exabgp may create a semaphore file in case it requires a full bgp flow
   - path to semaphore file for controlled shutdown
   - sleep time
-  - blackhole and ratelimit templates
+  - blackhole and reatelimit templates
   - sections / list of exabgp instances and how to access them
   - list of all internal networks for which there may be made destination rules